aridonkrasniqii/Task-Manager-REST-API-A-Simple-API-for-Managing-Tasks/README.md

 ## Clone this repository to your local machine.
  * Install the dependencies by running npm install in your terminal.
- * Start the server by running npm start.
+ * Start the server by running npm run server.
 ## Use a tool such as Postman to send HTTP requests to the API.
 ```bash
 Endpoints